1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 4.md

      - Movement in 2012 contra law C-45(gave Canada more power to negotiate land usage), the grass root movment, "Idle no More" AFN has supported it.
   - compared to occupy wallstreet
 11. Traditional Tribal Landholding
-   - The right to land that had been provided by treaties. in article 1 section 8 of USA constitution, idean tribes were clasffified by for
+   - The right to land that had been provided by treaties. in article 1 section 8 of USA constitution, idean tribes were clasffified by foreign nations, "to regulate commerce with foreign nations, and amond the several states, and with the Indian tribes.
+	   - Dawes act elimentated it, leading to indian land loss
+   -
 12. Alcatraz Island

 13. Preventative Detention